Skip to content

 Structured extraction (key-value) Partial Yes Yes

-Format validation (IBAN, registration no.) No Yes Yes
+Format validation (BSB, ABN) No Yes Yes

 Intra-document consistency No Yes Yes